RESEARCH STARTER

 Simulation is the modeling of a real event or process, in this case by a computer program; it is used as a means of studying an event or process that is too complex, too dangerous, too large, or too small to study readily otherwise.
 Population control simulations involve using mathematical formulas in a computer program (recall the formula to convert Celsius to Fahrenheit) to show graphically what will happen as different variables are given particular values.
 Common simulations of this type involve the study of the variables that influence the size of herds of animals: food supply, weather, and reproduction rate, among other things.
 After the user enters information about any variable, the computer displays a graph that shows the predicted change in the size of the herd over several years.
 The interactions of these variables must be understood well enough to be able to specify the formulas in a program.

 Simulations are also an aid to the study of complex processes that are not easily managed by the human mind when they are represented as raw data or lists of numbers, but are much more easily grasped when translated into graphics.
 Much of this type of work is handled by supercomputers, which can deal with billions of numbers.
-An example is the use of the supercomputer to illustrate the interaction of a gravitational wave with a black hole, work done by Larry Smarr and others at the University of Illinois.
+An example is the use of the supercomputer to illustrate the interaction of a gravitational wave with a black hole, work done by American physicist Larry Smarr and others at the University of Illinois.
 Teams of graphic artists, computer programmers, and scientists work together to find the best way to translate numerical data into color, size, shape, and animation.
 Another example of computers as an aid to visualization is medical simulation, for example, the simulation of a working heart, or the simulation of different disease processes.
 Using programs such as these, a researcher can easily recognize the variety of appearances of the heart or the differences in symptoms among individuals with the same disease.
 A final example is plate tectonics, in which researchers use visualization to study factors that might predict earthquakes.
-Such simulations are based on data provided by past events, in the hope that models eventually will be accurate enough to enable the prediction of future events.
+Such simulations are based on data provided by past events, in the hope that models will eventually be accurate enough to enable the prediction of future events.

 Hypermedia systems are programs that allow the scientist to access information from various media, such as text, sound, video images, and animation.
 A controlling program allows the user to choose which topic or image to see next (recall the example in which a menu allowed the user to choose what to do next).
 A scientist might, for example, request a video image of a plant that has been damaged by a particular virus, ask to see the virus that caused the damage, ask what is known about the virus, request recently published documents on treatments, and so forth.
 Simulations of the growth of the virus and the path of the disease may be requested.
 The researcher can travel through such a system in any direction, depending on prior knowledge, goals, interest, or hunches.
 It is a way of having at one’s fingertips all that is known about a subject.